ManageIQ/integration_tests/docs/guides/editors.rst

 Then in emacs, run ``M-x ein:notebooklist-open``.
 It will prompt you for a port (default 8888).
 This will bring up the EIN environment, where you can evaluate python snippets (and edit them and evaluate them again).
 You can also save the notebook to use your snippets again later.
 The outputs are also saved.

+Starting iPython from within Emacs
+""""""""""""""""""""""""""""""""""

 I wrote a little bit of elisp to start a iPython notebook process for you from within emacs.
-It's a little rough but easier than having to type shell commands every time.
+It's easier than having to type shell commands every time.
 It requires the ``magit`` package, which I highly recommend (it is a git client for emacs).

 .. code-block:: cl

    (autoload 'magit-get-top-dir "magit" nil t)

    (defun magit-project-dir ()
-     (magit-get-top-dir (file-name-directory (or (buffer-file-name) default-directory)))) (defun start-ipython-current-project (virtualenv-dir)
+     (magit-get-top-dir (file-name-directory (or (buffer-file-name) default-directory))))

+   (defun start-ipython-current-project (virtualenv-dir)
      (interactive
       (let ((d (read-directory-name "VirtualEnv dir: " "~/.virtualenvs/" nil t)))